wavesoftware/plugs/docs/design-doc.md

    plugins, which makes the whole system extremely complex.
- * SOA implemented with SOAP and ESB, brings standardization of inter-process communication with SOAP protocol and automation of code generation and most of ESB solutions can wire services with SAOP protocol and other RPCs.
+ * SOA implemented with SOAP and ESB, brings standardization of inter-process communication with SOAP protocol and automation of code generation and most of ESB solutions can wire services with SOAP protocol and other RPCs.
    Separate processes of course can mean separated classpath, unless done with some Java EE servers.
 Unfortunately SOA, SOAP, and especially ESB, became bloated and are hard to maintain as configuration and deployment is